Llywelyn Bren: The aftermath

 As antipathy to the Despensers grew, Llywelyn's death united the native Welsh and Marcher Lords.
 In 1321, a baronial revolt arose.
-Barons under the Earl of Hereford and others like Hugh Audley and Roger d'Amory petitioned the king to dismiss and exile the Despensers; the murder of Llywelyn Bren was prominent on their list of complaints.
+Barons under the Earl of Hereford and others like Hugh Audley and Roger d'Amory petitioned the king to dismiss and exile the Despensers.
+(Note: The murder of Llywelyn Bren was prominent on their list of complaints.)
 When the king refused, an alliance of local Welsh men and Marcher Lords raided Despenser's lands in Glamorgan for some ten days.
-This may have been when Lleucu and her sons were freed – certainly Hereford took all of Llywelyn's sons into his service about that time.
+(Note: This may have been when Lleucu and her sons were freed – certainly Hereford took all of Llywelyn's sons into his service about that time.)
 Edward had to exile the Despensers until he gathered forces to defeat the barons at the Battle of Boroughbridge in 1322, where the Earl of Hereford died.

 With the Despensers' return to Edward's court, Lleucu and her sons were again imprisoned, this time in Bristol Castle, but their actions soon aroused more resistance.
 In October 1326, a successful rebellion led by Roger Mortimer gave the Despensers and Edward further cause to regret their actions in Glamorgan after being forced to flee there.
 Their attempts to raise troops locally were an unsurprising failure.
 It led to their capture in November.
 Hugh, like Llywelyn, was then hanged, drawn and quartered; Edward was deposed, imprisoned, and probably murdered.

 With the overthrow of Edward II, the estates in Senghenydd were restored on 11 February 1327 to Llywelyn Bren's sons – Gruffydd, John, Meurig, Roger, William and Llywelyn.
-The Earls of Hereford (sixth creation) continued to pay at Brecon an allowance to their mother Lleucu until 12 April 1349.
+The Earls of Hereford continued to pay at Brecon an allowance to their mother Lleucu until 12 April 1349 when she likely died, whilst their sons were deprived of the family lands until after the deposition of Edward II, when they were given back from the Crown on 11 February 1327.
+However, the lands were dispersed and lost within a century, when little if any lands had remained in the possession of Bren's family.